MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Tibco.md

 ## Prerequisites

-To access the TIBCO eDelivery site, you must have purchased TIBCO Software.
+To access the TIBCO eDelivery site, you must have purchased TIBCO software.
 There's no TIBCO license required for the TIBCO(R) Data Virtualization (TDV) software&mdash;a TIBCO customer only needs to have a valid contract in place.
 If you don't have access, then you'll need to contact the TIBCO admin in your organization.

 The Power BI Connector for TIBCO(R) Data Virtualization must first be downloaded from [https://edelivery.tibco.com](https://edelivery.tibco.com) and installed on the machine running Power BI Desktop.
 The eDelivery site downloads a ZIP file (for example, TIB_tdv_drivers_\<_VERSION_>_all.zip*.zip where \<_VERSION_>=TDV Version) that contains an installer program that installs all TDV client drivers, including the Power BI Connector.